2e3s/aw-watcher-media-player/README.md

 Filter options for including and excluding players for reporting look for a case-insensitive substring.
 Use `-vv` to see what's reported.

-Note that normally browsers report the currently playing track to the system even in a private mode.
+**Note that normally browsers report the currently playing media to the system even in a private mode/tab/window.**

 ## Custom Visualization